Technical considerations for flying big canopy formations

 4) APPROACH, via echelon to the setup point

-After exit you are ready to control your canopy with the risers during the opening process for safety reasons.
+After exit, you are ready to control your canopy with the risers during the opening process for safety reasons.
 When the parachute is open you check and correct your heading and watch for other canopies to avoid collisions.
-When you are clear you adjust your level on the way to your first waiting position in the line up echelon sideways and in front of the formation on your side of the formation and higher than your docking position in the formation.
+When you are clear you adjust your level on the way to your first waiting position in the line-up echelon sideways and in front of the formation on your side of the formation and higher than your docking position in the formation.
 Then you follow the line towards the formation reducing height and forward distance.
-Stay always close to your inside neighbour and be aware that you do not collide with any of your neighbours.
+Always stay close to your inside neighbour and be aware that you do not collide with any of your neighbours.
 The nearer you get to the formation the closer you should be to the person in front of you.
 Never fly radical manoeuvres with the toggles!
 Use risers cross control or rear riser stall to adjust your position in a tight area.
-If you are the lock up of a free wing you should be in close contact with your wing person to start your final approach when they do and to make sure that you can dock right after them.
+If you are the lock-up of a free wing you should be in close contact with your wing person to start your final approach when they do and to make sure that you can dock right after them.

 6) BODY POSITION

 If you dock in a free wing position you wait for the proper grip to be taken by flying your canopy in position and taking care that you do not come around.
 When the grip has been taken you stretch the outside leg and lift the inside leg and adjust the outside riser trim.
 It should be as little as possible but strong enough to keep your canopy back and down.
 Avoid being any heavier than necessary.
-As soon as you have take the grips below, get in to an arched body position and twist your shoulders to the left if your left of center or right if you are right of center and look up.
+As soon as you have take the grips below, get in to an arched body position and twist your shoulders, to the left if you are left of centre or right if you are right of centre, and look up.
 Your legs should be wide and you should have the required leg grips and additional hand grips on the top edge of the canopy you hold.

 All commands must be positive!
-Never say don’t or do not.
-If you want to be held you shout “Hold me!”
+Never say “don’t” or “do not.”
+If you want to be held, you shout “Hold me!”
 Never shout “Don’t drop me”.
 That can be misunderstood.
-To signal to the person below there are two signs with the feet: If the canopy below tends to float up to much you shake that foot up and down to tell the person below to get heavier.
-If the tension is too strong you twist that foot left-right to tell the person below to get lighter.
+To signal to the person below there are two signs with the feet: If the canopy below tends to float up too much, you shake that foot up and down to tell the person below to get heavier.
+If the tension is too strong, you twist that foot left-right to tell the person below to get lighter.